getreu/tp-note/docs/source/tpnote--manpage.md

 extensions that Tp-Note recognizes as its own file types.
 Only foreign file types can be annotated.

-Note that the file annotation mode also reads the clipboard's content: when it is not empty, its data is appended to the new note's body.
+Note that the file annotation mode also reads the clipboard's (or stdin's)
+content: when it is not empty, its data is appended to the new note's body.
+Furthermore, if that input carries its own YAML header, its fields override the corresponding header fields of the new note - '`title:`', '`author:`' and '`date:`' (and '`keywords:`' under the '`zettel`' scheme).
+When a field is absent, the default derived from the filename, the username and the current date is used instead.

 ## Convert a text file into a Tp-Note file